DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `blacklisted` option is an array of user usernames or UUIDs, blacklisted played won't be able to use fragBot.
 By default, this is set to an empty array.

-### Guild

-The guild section contains options related to the Hypixel guild.

-The `guildExp` option is a number value required for the `!gexp` command, which is used to check how much more guild experience a user needs to collect to meet the guild's requirements.
-By default, this is set to 50,000.

 ### API

 The API options include information about APIs which are being used, the only values which needs to be changed are `hypixelAPIkey` and `imgurAPIkey`.